kdabir/has/README.md

 ```

-*Pro Tip*: commit `.hasrc` file in root of your project.
+**Pro Tip**: commit `.hasrc` file in root of your project.
 This can work as a quick check for confirming presence all command
 line tools required to build and run your project.

-on machines that don't even have `has` installed, your project's `.hasrc` is honored by this command:
+On machines that don't even have `has` installed, your project's `.hasrc` is honored by this command:

 `curl -sL https://git.io/_has | bash -s`